vinc-zinc/transformer-stock-pattern/README.md

 epochs, patience 5 on validation loss — the same architecture defaults used in the original coursework grid search), evaluates them on the held-out test set (2020 onward), and writes every artifact the dashboard needs into `data/processed/`.
-On a CPU-only machine this takes roughly 20–35 minutes total for both models.
+On a CPU-only machine this takes roughly 1 hour.
+Depends on what parameters too, though.

 ## Deploying for free (Streamlit Community Cloud)